HOME PAGE

 THINGS TO KNOW BEFORE YOU GO!

-Providing Canadian Avalanche experience and knowledge for almost two decades.
+Providing Canadian Avalanche experience and knowledge for two decades.

 Prediction, Prevention and the Language of Risk will be the focus in these courses.
 Explaining the fine points of the Avaluator.
-A new system for understanding and evaluating potential hazards and risk.
+A new user friendly system for understanding and evaluating potential hazards and risk.

 Thanks Becky